janpetzold/hyperstore/README.md

 Motivation is to have a fully IaC system that supports 1000 concurrent users in a realistic setup (multiple clients spread across regions).
 The goal is also to identify real-world costs of such an environment and toa chieve decent response times for read & write operations.

+# Quick start

+To set everything up and run the load test do as follwos after checkout.

+First configure the environment properties

+    hyperstore-api/.env
+    worker-sync/tests/.env

+Add Cloudflare private key for TLS integration of domain hyperstore.cc:

+    terraform/server/eu-central-1/keys/cloudflare-hyperstore-private.pem

+Setup backend:

+    cd terraform/server/eu-central-1
+    terraform apply

+Start the clients:

+    cd terraform/client/eu
+    terraform apply

+Update tests and set OAuth credentials on clients:

+    cd worker-sync
+    php artisan app:sync-hyperstore-load-test-to-workers

+Start master + 11 workers:

+    php artisan app:start-master-and-workers

+Check if the run commands are active at https://eu-central-1.console.aws.amazon.com/systems-manager/run-command/executing-commands?region=eu-central-1.
+There should be four active commands for each region.

+Now forward master node to localhost:8089 to control the cluster:

+    aws ssm start-session --target INSTANCE-ID --document-name AWS-StartPortForwardingSession --parameters '{"portNumber":["8089" "localPortNumber":["8089"]}'

+And then open http://localhost:8089 in your browser to initialize the test with host https://hyperstore.cc.
+Make sure that 11 workers are connected.

+Find details for each step in sections below.

 # Architecture

 Essentially the system design looks like this